Stay Up-to-Date with the Latest Updates to the Maple Physics Package

 - Physics.zip (1.04 MB)

-Includes the physics library file, a Maple document for trying the changes, and installation instructions
+This is the Maple 18 version of the physics research package.
+It includes the physics library file, a Maple document for trying the changes, and installation instructions.

 Your feedback is greatly appreciated